alonho/course/doc/internals.md

 ### MRO - method resolution order

-In a diamond inheritence model, where all constructors need to be called we need to find a way to order all constructors.
+In a diamond inheritence model, where all constructors need to be called we need to find a way to order them.
-Python uses a common algorithm called `C3`.
+Python uses an algorithm called `C3`.

-A simplification of the algorithm:
+The essence of the algorithm:

 1. children are initialized before parents.
 2. siblings are initialized left to right.

-NOTE: Any class along the chain can prevent a correct initialization sequence if it doesn't call `super`.
+NOTE: Any class along the chain can prevent a correct initialization sequence if it doesn't call `super` or calls it with the wrong argument.

 ---

 ## super and constructor arguments

-The best strategy is to assume you don't know what the method resolution is and pass keyword arguments.
+The best strategy is to assume you don't know what the method resolution order is and pass keyword arguments.

-Every constructor will consume the arguments it explicitly defined and pass the rest to the parent/sibling.
+Every constructor will consume the arguments it explicitly defined and pass the rest to the parent/sibling using `*args` and `**kwargs`.

 	!python
 	class Person(object):